NoamShental/5R/README.md

 where the inputs are:

-**illumina_files_dir** – a path to directory of fastq paired-end sequencing files.
+**illumina_files_dir** – a path to directory of fastq paired-end sequencing files of samples profiled by the 5R primers.
 The package supports two cases: (i) the fastq files  corresponding to each sample are in a different sub-directory or (ii) fastq of different samples are mixed together in one folder.
 In the latter case the package will automatically split the files to folders per sample based on the the file name.

 **results_filename** - a full path to the results file name.